Titos Vandis: Biography

-Vandis began his career on the Greek stage in the late 1930s.
+Vandis graduated from the drama school of the National Theatre in 1936.The first part of his career in Greece lasted up to 1965.
 In 1962, he won the Best Actor award for the film Poliorkia at the Thessaloniki International Film Festival.
-Vandis left Greece when a dictatorship took power and lived in the United States for 24 years.
+Vandis left Greece when a dictatorship took power and lived in the United States for 18 years.
+He returned to Greece in 1983 and continued his career up to 1995.

 Vandis appeared in over 250 plays before making his Broadway debut in the Tony-nominated musical On A Clear Day You Can See Forever (1965).
 He originated the role of Themistocles Kriakos, a Greek shipping magnate who believed in reincarnation and planned to leave his fortune to his future self.
 Boston Globe critic Kevin Kelly wrote that Vandis played the role with "marvellous finesse" and that the character was "rather like Zorba as a businessman with $4 million."

-Vandis was in the original Broadway cast and led the title song in Illya Darling (1967), a musical based on his film Never on Sunday (1960).
+Vandis was in the original Broadway cast and led the title song in Illya Darling (1967), a musical based on the film Never on Sunday (1960).
 The title character Illya was a carefree Greek prostitute.
 Newsday critic George Oppenheimer wrote, "Major credit goes to Titos Vandis for his playing of Illya's oldest client, who sings and dances as rousingly as the youngsters ..."
 Vandis reprised his role in a Westbury Music Fair production in 1968.
 Newsday critic Murry Frymer wrote that Vandis "... is delightfully authentic.
 In fact, he's better than that.
-Vandis has been in both the film Never on Sunday and the Broadway production of Illya Darling and he's not tired of it at all.
+Vandis has been in both the film, Never on Sunday and the Broadway production of Illya Darling and he's not tired of it at all.
 His portrayal was fresh and kept bringing the affair back to the colorful gayety that bubbled through the motion picture."

 In 1970 Vandis joined the cast of Man of La Mancha as Sancho Panza at the Martin Beck Theater.
 He also played the title role in the musical Zorba at the Paper Mill Playhouse in Millburn, NJ.
 Critic W. C. Flahault wrote, "His portrayal of the Greek vagabond with an eye for the girls has an earthiness which brings reality to the role."